Get insider access

 Bose SoundLink Flex

 The Bose SoundLink Flex is better than the JBL Flip 5 overall.
-The Bose offers a better-balanced sound profile that can produce a more extended low-bass than the JBL.
+The Bose offers a better-balanced sound profile that can produce a deeper bass than the JBL.
 It's better built and can get a bit louder with less compression at max volume.
-It also supports voice assistants through your paired smartphone and is excellent at understanding your commands from far and in noisy settings.
+It also supports voice assistants through your paired smartphone and is excellent at understanding your commands from far away and in noisy settings.
 That said, the JBL is just a little bit smaller, and it has better directivity, so its soundstage is perceived as a bit wider than that of the Bose.

 JBL Clip 4